PlainsightAI/filter-crop/CONTRIBUTING.md

 This launches:

 * `VideoIn` to read the video
-* The Crop Filter to crop based on the polygon
+* Clipper to crop based on the polygon
 * `Webvis` to visualize the output

-Make sure the package is installed and discoverable (e.g. via `PYTHONPATH` or proper plugin registration) so the CLI can locate `CropFilter`.
+Make sure the package is installed and discoverable (e.g. via `PYTHONPATH` or proper plugin registration) so the CLI can locate `FilterCrop`.

 ---